marad/marad.github.io/programs.md

     margin: 5px;
   }
 </style>

 I've created tons of programs during my coding adventures.
 Unfortunately most of them wasn't finished or wasn't good enough to show it.
 In this section I'd like to present only a few of my programs.
+All this programs are very old!
+For my current creations please visit my [GitHub][github] page!

 ## Windows Manifest Utility
 <a href="http://i11.photobucket.com/albums/a192/doszes/wmu.png" data-lightbox="image-2" data-title="Windows Manifest Utility">